Bally's Evansville: History

+The entertainment district with a 95-room boutique hotel and additional restaurants opened in late 2006.

 The property's name was changed to Tropicana Evansville in 2013.

 In 2017, the casino moved from its original riverboat into a land-based facility.

 In 2018, the casino's parent company, Tropicana Entertainment sold its real estate assets, including the Tropicana Evansville, to Gaming and Leisure Properties (GLP), while Eldorado Resorts (later named Caesars Entertainment) acquired the casinos' operating businesses.

 Bally's Corporation purchased the Tropicana's operating business from Caesars in 2021 for $140 million, leasing the property from GLP for $28 million per year.
-The property was rebranded as Bally's later that year.
+The property was rebranded as Bally's Evansville later that year.

-Riverboat

-The casino boat, called "City of Evansville", was built by Jeffboat in Jeffersonville, Indiana.
-It was a replica of the historic Robert E. Lee racing sidewheel steamboat crafted nearly 130 years ago.
-Jeffboat deployed 200 workers and spent over twelve months constructing the vessel.
-The exterior was designed by RA Stern, Inc. to appear as if the boat was straight from the Civil War era; the interior, designed by Morris & Brown Architects, Ltd., was purely Las Vegas glamor.